 - The Seminar component of the program has been approved for Continuing Nursing Education Activity by Thomas Jefferson University Hospital, an approved provider of continuing nursing education (CNE) by the Pennsylvania State Nurses Association, and an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
 A maximum of 12.0 nursing contact hours will be awarded for the Seminar.
 The participant must attend the entire Seminar to be eligible for full contact hour credit.

 Graduate Credit Opportunities

 Participants may enroll for 9 graduate credits through Holy Apostles College & Seminary, a fully accredited, co-ed Catholic undergraduate and graduate institution offering affordable educational programs true to the magisterium.
-The credits earned through dual-enrollment may be applied towards a Master of Arts Degree in Theology with a concentration in Bioethics from Holy Apostles.
+The credits earned through dual-enrollment may be applied towards a Master of Arts Degree in Theology with a concentration in Bioethics.
 Please visit the Pope John Paul II Bioethics Center page at the Holy Apostles website for additional information and requirements.

-Participants may enroll for 12 graduate credits through the University of Mary, a private Catholic university based in Bismarck, North Dakota.
-Credits earned may be applied toward the University's groundbreaking Master of Science Degree in Bioethics.
+Participants may enroll for 10 graduate credits through the University of Mary, a private Catholic university based in Bismarck, North Dakota.
+Credits earned may be applied toward the University's Master of Science Degree in Bioethics.
 Please visit the website of the University of Mary for additional information and requirements.